tkurtbond/tkurtbond.github.io/posts/2021/05/10/star-wars-d6-1st-edition-odds-of-hitting-a-target-number.rst

      output Nd6 named "[N]D"
    }

-Remember to click “At Least” to get the right results!
+If you enter this manually instead of following the “code” link above, remember to click “At Least” to get the right results!

 Star Wars D6 1\ :sup:`st` Edition does **NOT** use the Wild Die!